deaththed0g/AC6-FHM-tools/README.md

 ## About

 Ace Combat 6's assets inside the ISO image are stored in PAC files that are compressed and encrypted.
-I have no knowledge of compression/encryption algorithms and impementation, so the only way I could get access to the unmodified assets was to poke into Xenia's memory while it was emulating the game.
+I have no knowledge of compression/encryption algorithms, much less how to implement them, so the only way I could get access to the unmodified assets was to poke into Xenia's memory while it was emulating the game.
 Creating a memory dump of the emulator will also keep all the game assets that were loaded in the emulated X360 memory at that moment, so I created these scripts to extract them.

-Most decompressed/decrypted game assets in AC6 (such as 3D models, textures, etc.) seem to be stored in generic file containers whose header contains the "FHM" magic word.
-The game seems to have been developed using Namco's in-house tools ("NU Library"?) because some file formats used here can also be found in other games such as Tekken 6, Tekken Tag Tournament 2 and other Namco-developed games.
+Most decompressed/decrypted assets (such as 3D models, textures, etc.) seem to be stored in generic file containers whose header contains the "FHM" magic word.
+The game seems to have been developed using Namco's in-house tools ("NU Library"?) because some file formats used here can also be found in other games Namco-developed games (such as Tekken 6, Tekken Tag Tournament 2).

 The "fhm_scanner" script will look for these FHM containers in a DMP (memory dump) file.
 The "fhm_unpacker" script will extract the contents from any FHM container that was dumped using the "fhm_scanner" script.